Clemex/typescript-react-template/readme.md

 * Prefer lots of small components to large monolithic components
 * Import only the names you need from a module, not everything
 * Document your code, especially when doing some non-idiomatic
+* Use message objects, not raw strings, so that your UI can be easily internationalized and made accessible

 # FAQ